-Women who drink alcohol during menses (alcohol tends to prolong menstrual pain)
+- Women who drink alcohol during their period (alcohol tends to prolong menstrual pain)

-Women who started menstruating before the age of 11
+- Women who started their periods before the age of 11

 Consult your health care provider for more information.

-Ultrasound.
-A diagnostic imaging technique which uses high-frequency sound waves to create an image of the internal organs.
+- Ultrasound.
+This test uses high-frequency sound waves to create an image of the internal organs.

-Laparoscopy.
-A minor surgical procedure in which a laparoscope, a thin tube with a lens and a light, is inserted into an incision in the abdominal wall.
-Using the laparoscope to see into the pelvic and abdomen area, the physician can often detect abnormal growths.
+- Laparoscopy.
+This minor procedure uses a laparoscope.
+This is a thin tube with a lens and a light.
+It is inserted into an incision in the abdominal wall.
+Using the laparoscope to see into the pelvic and abdomen area, the doctor can often detect abnormal growths.

-Hysteroscopy.
-A visual examination of the canal of the cervix and the interior of the uterus using a viewing instrument (hysteroscope) inserted through the vagina.
+- Hysteroscopy.
+This is the visual exam of the canal of the cervix and the inside of the uterus.
+It uses a viewing instrument (hysteroscope) inserted through the vagina.